andreroxhage/ETSN15-Software-Requirements-Engineering/Release 1/README.md

   - project decisions, why did we chose the methods etc.
   - what took more or less time etc
 - cover every single method use and a reflection for that

+### Release 2 - feedback

+#### Validation report:
+Think outside the checklist
+check the grading grid for what we should demonstrate during validation add additional sections outside the checklist if prioritization is not part of the checklist add your own prioritaztion

+#### SRS:
+Tag quality requirements.
+E.g. add "quality" in brackets.
+Maybe write in text that indented requirements are quality requirements

+Data model should have ID in CamelCase as it is a requirement

+Motivate why requirements in E/R diagram are design level

+Sort out negative numbers, maybe discuss with Björn

+Missing details on prioritization.
+Separate from release plan, rank order of features

+Dependencies between reqs/features should be included in SRS

+More than one prioritization technique, at least two prioritization techniques 100$?
+Three prio levels - must have, ...

+Usually Prioritization section before Release Plan section

+Show how have we taken several stakeholders into account during prioritization

+We could put reqT code snippets into the SRS

+Remove validation checklist from R3 SRS, and only send it in as a separate document

+#### Project Experiences:
+Move constraints to SRS

+- Make sure to have reflections on all parts
+- What worked?
+What did not work?
+- What could have been done differently
+- What approaches/techniques complemented each other
+- Cover all techniques used

+#### Internal validation
+- Use our own checklist
+- Use the grading grid